 10 a.m.
 Breakfast and a Bark Park

 After breakfast, if you and Fido are ready for more fun in the New Mexico sun, head to Frank S. Ortiz Dog Park.
-Your pup can make new friends and explore more than 135 acres of trails and arroyos (streams).
+Your pup can make new friends and explore more than 135 acres of trails and arroyos.
 If you'd rather take it easy, spend the rest of the morning relaxing back at the hotel.

 1:30 p.m.
 Dog-Friendly Historical Walking Tour of Santa Fe